derekhiggins/rhoai-auth-demo/README.md

 ## Overview

-The demo features four user personas with different access levels:
+The demo features three user personas with different access levels:
 - **Admin**: Full access to all models
 - **Data Science**: Access to vllm and GPT-4o-mini
 - **Basic**: Basic inference access (vLLM only)